On a mission to give back

 Every time you start a new project with Words on a Mission, you’re helping to fund writing programs and tech projects in under-resourced schools across the country — and helping to grow the next generation of writers, thinkers, and leaders who will shape our world.

-Some funded projects
+funded projects

 Document camera and motivational postcards for 4th graders in San Bernardino, CA